jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

-As of 2017 they had 284 participants in the exchange who pay a one-time reasonable fee for their port; today at peak they aggregate over a terabit of traffic.
+As of 2017 they had 284 participants in the exchange who pay a one-time reasonable fee for their port; today at peak they aggregate over a terabit of traffic, and their members have over 4 Tbps of capacity.

 Here's [their topology, including the switch equipment and models](https://www.seattleix.net/topology).

-If you happen to be sitting nearby to SIX, they do not charge monthly port connection fees, just the one-time... $100 for a 1000Mbps port, $2,000 for 10GbE, and $10,000 for your 40GbE or 100GbE SFP module.
+If you happen to be sitting nearby to SIX, they do not charge monthly port connection fees, just the one-time... $100 for a 1000 Mbps port, $2,000 for 10 GbE, and $10,000 for 40 GbE or 100 GbE SFP modules.

 Since they are very transparent in all things, you can review [the whole list](https://www.seattleix.net/participants/) or [this list](https://www.seattleix.net/participants/switches/SIX_7512R.txt) and